clemens/engineeringladders/README.md

 (click on position name for more details)

-Note: (Professional) Experience refers to working as a developer/tech lead/engineering manager for the given number of years full-time in a professional setting.
+Note: Experience refers to working as a developer/tech lead/engineering manager for the given number of years full-time in a professional setting.
 Hobby projects, university work etc. probably doesn't count as such, but might be counted on a case-by-case basis.
 Part-time work counts, but is adequately discounted.
 The numbers are rough estimates and by no means set in stone: Talented developers might reach D5 in less than 5 years; talented leaders/managers (especially such coming from other disciplines) might be suitable Tech Leads/Engineering Managers with fewer years of (tech) experience.

 # Axes